KitApps/schema-refined/README.md

 * Clean and concise way to represent transformation invariants (right now you can only define your output type as a function from input value, doing manual manipulations, which might be kinda tricky and not very obvious for the reader of your code)

+* Support generative testing (probably bridge to the existing tools)

 ## Appendix A: Builtin Predicates & Types